CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 3 - Remediation options.md

 # Module 3 - Remediation Options

-So far, the capabilities we have discussed apply to both Azure Sentinel and Defender for Cloud.
-This section, however, is more geared towards the out-of-the-box capabilities that Defender for Cloud offers.

-If you are interested in conducting the same in Sentinel, please let the workshop instructor know, and they can arrange a follow-up.
+In this module, we will explore how to leverage Defender for Cloud’s built-in capabilities for automated and manual remediation.
+If you're interested in applying these concepts within Azure Sentinel, please inform the workshop instructor, and they can arrange a follow-up.

 ## Task 1: Setting Up Automated Remediation

-1. Defender for Cloud has a **Workflow Automation** option that we will use to run our Logic App automatically.
-We discussed this in [Module 1](./Module%201%20-%20Recommendation%20triggers.md).
+1. **Configure Workflow Automation:** Defender for Cloud provides a **Workflow Automation** feature to run your Logic App automatically.
+We covered this in [Module 1](./Module%201%20-%20Recommendation%20triggers.md).

    ![Workflow Automation](./images/workflow-automation.png)